Skip to Main Content

 Access your saved content

-The days of the full-service investment bank—able to use cheap capital and access to leverage to operate across all products and markets—are over.
+The days of the full-service investment bank—using cheap capital and access to leverage in order to operate across all products and markets—are over.

 The investment banking industry is in a phase of transition.
 We are nearing the end of a decade of significant change, and the industry is almost unrecognizable from the huge profit generator it once was.

 In this new environment, historical business models cannot deliver the required returns for shareholders.
-Average return on equity across the industry continues to bump along in the single digits, while revenues continue to decline in many lines of business.
+Average return on equity across the industry continues to bump along in the single digits, while revenue continues to decline in many lines of business.

 In the context of this fundamental shift, banks have been forced to make some tough decisions regarding market participation—and define a strategy for returning to growth.
 And whilst most have now settled on a strategy, no investment bank has yet been able to fully execute on a strategic vision.